Genivia/ugrep/README.md

            %z     the file pathname in a (compressed) archive.

-           %[ARG]H
+           %[TEXT]H
-                  if option -H is used: ARG, the quoted pathname and separator, \" and \\ replace " and \.
+                  if option -H is used: TEXT, the quoted pathname and separator, \" and \\ replace " and \.

            %h     the quoted file pathname, \" and \\ replace " and \.

-           %[ARG]N
+           %[TEXT]N
-                  if option -n is used: ARG, the line number and separator.
+                  if option -n is used: TEXT, the line number and separator.

            %n     the line number of the match.

-           %[ARG]K
+           %[TEXT]K
-                  if option -k is used: ARG, the column number and separator.
+                  if option -k is used: TEXT, the column number and separator.

            %k     the column number of the match.

-           %[ARG]B
+           %[TEXT]B
-                  if option -b is used: ARG, the byte offset and separator.
+                  if option -b is used: TEXT, the byte offset and separator.

            %b     the byte offset of the match.

-           %[ARG]T
+           %[TEXT]T
-                  if option -T is used: ARG and a tab character.
+                  if option -T is used: TEXT and a tab character.

            %t     a tab character.

            %[SEP]$
                   set field separator to SEP for the rest of the format fields.

-           %[ARG]<
+           %[TEXT]<
-                  if the first match: ARG.
+                  if the first match: TEXT.

-           %[ARG]>
+           %[TEXT]>
-                  if not the first match: ARG.
+                  if not the first match: TEXT.

            %,     if not the first match: a comma, same as %[,]>.